Who is eligible to apply for Revision Quest?

 What are the dates of application and submission of the packet?

 The deadline dates for each year will be posted at the Revision Quest page.

 The Submission Packet includes

 1. Either two full picture book manuscripts or the first ten pages of the manuscript you will be working on.

 If you are submitting a novel, please include a synopsis.

 2. And, an artistic statement of why you want to be in the program and how you hope to improve your work.

 For more complete information click here: ENROLLMENT GUIDANCE

 When does registration open?

-Application opens in January of each year.
+Application opens in February.
 You apply and we learn who is interested in joining the program.